Vampire Zombies... from Space!: Post-production

 The film was edited by Jakob Skrzypa, and Mike Stasko.
 As a tribute to classic cinema and in the spirit of Ed Wood, the film incorporates numerous homages to earlier works that inspired its creators.
 Notably, it features and modifies footage from the public domain works Night of the Living Dead, The Brain That Wouldn't Die, Wings, White Zombie, and War of the Colossal Beast, alongside various pieces of stock and archival footage.

 On the auditory front, in the spirit of Trey Parker and Matt Stone, Jakob Skrzypa and Alex Forman served as all voices for background and crowd scenes, often simply saying the words "chatter", "whisper" and "mutter" on repeat.
 The sound design also includes audio elements sourced from Skrzypa and Forman's earlier works (largely from sketches they made with Luke Mitchell under the Fun Uncle banner).
 Additionally the mix features sound effects from Star Wars, Spaceballs, and Monty Python's The Meaning of Life, further enhancing the film's referential and parodic tone.

-The film's score was composed by Ian McGregor Smith, and the final sound mix was done at Toronto's Image & Sound.
-Windsor's Suede Productions handled digital VFX, colour grade, and final output.
+The film's final sound mix was done at Toronto's Image & Sound.
+Suede Productions handled digital VFX, colour grade, and final output.
 The film's trailer was conceived, written and cut by Jakob Skrzypa.

+Release

+The film is available to pre-order on Blu-ray.
+In the United States Vampire Zombies... from Space! is available from Cleopatra Records, and in Canada it is available from Indiecan / Red Water Entertainment.

+The film had its world premiere October 4, 2024, at the Eerie Horror Festival, and remained on the festival circuit through November 2025.
+The festival run included: a sold-out 1,500 person screening at the Windsor International Film Festival, Mexico's Mórbido Fest, Belgium's Brussels International Fantastic Film Festival, Brazil's Fantaspoa, Calgary Underground Film Festival, Toronto's Canadian Film Festival, San Francisco Independent Film Festival, The New York City Horror Festival, Argentina's Buenos Aires Rojo Sangre, The Moscow International Film Festival, and the South African Horrorfest, where it was awarded best film by guest juror Gala Avary, producer and co-host of Quentin Tarantino and Roger Avary's Video Archives Podcast.